 I also want to share it because this potato salad is really just an excuse to make and eat one of my favorite sauces: Sauce Gribiche.
 There are lots of uses for Sauce Gribiche, and I think it should be in every cook's repertoire.
 Sauce Gribiche is a classic French sauce—you can find it in Escoffier.
-It is one of the many variations of mayonnaise, which is one of the French "mother" sauces.
-(All classic French sauces are variations on or derivations of one of the "mother" sauces.)
+It is one of the many variations of mayonnaise.
 If you know how to make mayonnaise, you can make Sauce Gribiche.
 Of course, as I write this, it occurs to me that many people, maybe most, have never made or even tasted a real, freshly made mayonnaise.
 It is not difficult, but it does require some understanding and instruction--a future post maybe....

 Sauce Gribiche differs from mayonnaise in that it uses hard cooked egg yolks, instead of raw, as its foundation.
 Most people, myself included, cheat and add a raw yolk—this seems to make the sauce more stable and a bit easier to make in small quantities.
 The sauce is augmented with some, or all, of the "fines herbes" (parsley, chives, tarragon, chervil), cornichons or gherkins, capers, shallots and the chopped hard cooked egg whites.